 To attend clinical, students must have a physical examination and non-reactive Mantoux test yearly.
-Proof of immunization or immunity must be provided for the following: hepatitis, varicella, measles, mumps, rubella, and diphtheria-tetanus.
+Proof of immunization or immunity must be provided for the following: hepatitis, varicella, measles, mumps, rubella, flu, and diphtheria-tetanus.
 History of disease is not acceptable as proof of immunity; laboratory results of blood titers must be provided.
-The flu vaccine is recommended, however, it is mandated by some agencies.
-CertifiedBackground.com is the immunization tracking system used by Fairfield University nursing students to house their health information.
-Students are responsible for uploading information to them and keeping all required information updated throughout their clinical experience.